Berta Bergman: Career

 Bergman's career as a pediatrician took her across the newly established Kingdom of Yugoslavia, including Banja Luka and Mostar.
 After quitting her position in Banja Luka, Bergman was awarded money for her hard work and self-sacrifices.
 She then worked in Mostar where she became head of a successful children's polyclinic.

 Invasion and death

 After the invasion of Yugoslavia by Nazi Germany in April 1941 and the establishment of the Independent State of Croatia, a fascist puppet state, on the territory which included Bosnia and Herzegovina, Bergman lost her job.
-Her sister Marija and Marija's family were deported to the Rab concentration camp, while the 49-year-old doctor Bergman joined the Partisan guerrilla resistance movement.
-She provided the Partisan fighters with medical care, supplies and first aid lessons.
+Her sister Marija and her family were deported to the Rab concentration camp, while the 49-year-old doctor Bergman joined the Partisan guerrilla resistance movement.
+She provided the partisans with medical care, supplies and first aid lessons.
 She was imprisoned twice; the capture on 15 January 1945 led to her deportation to Jasenovac concentration camp, where she was killed by the Ustaše.